NatanieI/NatanieI/README.md

 👍 I made a couple of projects, including clock, calculator and more

-🤖 I know a few programming languages, like
+🤖 I know a few programming languages, like:
  - html
  - css
  - js